mucommander/mucommander/package/readme.txt

 - Restore file table configuration (column visibility, width and position) on startup also when custom folders are set.
 - The default keyboard shortcut for packing files (CTRL+I) opens the 'Pack files' dialog on macOS.
 - File search works with search strings that resemble a path to an archive file, e.g., find:///home/*.zip.
+- When selection changes in the tree view and the presented tab is locked, the selected location is opened in a new tab.

 Known issues:
 - Mac OS X: "muCommander damaged and cannot be opened" may appear after downloading muCommander from the browser.
 This